KateLarson39/temp-test/README.md

 ## Fix the spelling mistake

-I think I made a seplling mistake fix it!
+I think I made a spelling mistake fix it!